 It is recommended to take calciferol alongside breakfast or with a bedtime snack, such as fruit, seeds or nuts.
 As long as it doesn’t interrupt your sleep because vitamin D is related to melatonin production.
 Taking it at night could potentially disrupt your sleep.
 Unless you are a night owl and your schedule differs from the average.
 Bodies and lifestyles are different, so the key is to find what works best for you and stick with it to ensure that your vitamin D needs are fulfilled.
 Studies show that taking vitamin D with a meal can also increase its absorption.

-Why is it very important to supplement vitamin D in Finland?
+Why is it very important to supplement vitamin D in Estonia?

-If you have ever lived or are living in Finland, you know that during most of the year we aren’t exposed to a lot of sunlight.
-A variety of Finnish people suffer from Vitamin D deficiency.
+If you have ever lived or are living in Estonia, you know that during most of the year we aren’t exposed to a lot of sunlight.
+A variety of Estonians suffer from Vitamin D deficiency.
 Because of this fact it is necessary for everyone to consume vitamin D supplements.

-We know that Finnish summers are quite warm and filled with sunny days, but it doesn’t mean that Finnish people should spend all their free time under the sun during summer.
+We know that Estonia’s summers are quite warm and filled with sunny days, but it doesn’t mean that Estonians should spend all their free time under the sun during summer.
 And even if that were the case, it won’t be enough to keep your vitamin D levels optimal all year round.

 Vitamin D deficiency symptoms